Decorating Staples You Should Always Have on Hand

 OLD BOOKS

 I hoard old books and use them everywhere!
 I’m very picky about which old books I hoard though.
-I typically look for books with black covers and/or black spines.
+I typically look for books with pretty covers and spines.
 My favorite trick for using books is to add height to lamps, vases, containers – you name it.

 HOW TO GIVE AN ENTERTAINMENT CENTER A MAKEOVER